NiharMarar/Portfolio/my-portfolio/posts/markdown.md

 ---
-   title: Hello World
+title: My First Blog Post
-   date: 2024-06-01
+date: 2025-07-18
 excerpt: This is my first blog post!
 ---

-   # Hello World
+# My First Blog Post

 Welcome to my blog!
 This is my first post written in markdown.